NikolayGrinko/diplomPromyhlennaya/README.md

 # diplomPromyhlennaya

-1.A simple application for training in "Netology".
+1. A simple application for training in "Netology".

-2.Analogue of VKontakte.
+2. Analogue of VKontakte.

-3.This application allows for simple registration and validation of data entry.
+3. This application allows for simple registration and validation of data entry.

-4.A profile has been created with a photo and personal identification number.
+4. A profile has been created with a photo and personal identification number.

-5.It is possible to open your profile photo in full screen.
+5. It is possible to open your profile photo in full screen.

-6.View the photo feed when moving to the next screen and open the content in full screen.
+6. View the photo feed when moving to the next screen and open the content in full screen.

-7.Posts with photos and descriptions have been loaded.
+7. Posts with photos and descriptions have been loaded.

-8.When you open a post, the number of views changes.
+8. When you open a post, the number of views changes.

-9.It is possible to like by clicking on the heart (it will turn pink).
+9. It is possible to like by clicking on the heart (it will turn pink).

--Use it for whoever needs it.
+- Use it for whoever needs it.